LabunskyA/labunsky.info/running/skechers/index.md

 ### UltraFlight

 A re-branding of FlightGen - molded EVA midsole debuted in Ride 7.
 Some sources claim it is actually a TPU, but I had four pairs of shoes with that midsole and cannot support the statement - there is no TPU in it.
 One of the lightest blends there is, able to compete even with the HyperBurst.
 Plain and basic ride otherwise, which are not bad.
-Was the best midsole material a few years ago.
-Still nice to run in.
+Has been the best midsole a few years (2017 or so) ago.
+Still very nice to run in.

 | Type | Lifespan       | Softness | Bounce | Support |
 | ---- | -------------- | -------- | ------ | ------- |